 Recent results, however, undermine the hypothesis in a fundamental way.
 As the earlier studies supporting the hypothesis are reconsidered with larger samples, longer time periods, and, if appropriate, sounder statistical methods, two kinds of finding emerge.

-First, most of the positive associations between concentration and profits vanish.
-Second, those that remain fail, on closer inspection, to be consistent with the basic idea behind the hypothesis.
+First, most of the positive associations between concentration and profits vanish.\ Second, those that remain fail, on closer inspection, to be consistent with the basic idea behind the hypothesis.
 This idea, it will be recalled, is that firms in concentrated industries can more easily coordinate their actions, by tacit or explicit collusion, to keep prices high and realize greater profits.
 If so, concentration should permit higher profits among firms of all sizes in the industry.
 Coordination, even if it were limited to the larger firms, would nevertheless shield the small ones as well.
 But Demsetz (1973) found that the remaining positive associations between concentration and profits hold only among the large firms, not the smaller ones.
 This pattern suggests that the above-average profits earned by the leading firms in concentrated industries generally reflect superior performance rather than collusion.
 Indeed, the superior performance might well explain the large firms' growth to dominance and hence the concentration of their industries.
 If this is so, concentration, far from leading to collusive behavior, actually emerges from competitive behavior.
-This position is argued forcefully by Peltzman (1977) and Brozen (1978) among others.
+Peltzman (1977), Brozen (1978), and others argue this view quite forcefully.